MC4713/markdowns/AFL Kick Handball.md

 ----------

 ### **Classification Process**
     -   The features used by this classifier to predict whether a `Kick`, 'handball' or `Other`event has taken place in Australian rules football are the (`accBeforeKick`, `speed`, `spin`, 'gangTime').
 Using pre-trained decison boundaries, the raw data ius scaled to have zero mean and unit variance.
-This ensuresstandard scaler function from Scikit-Learn    -   If classified as `Kick`, the label `Kick` is assigned.
+This ensures the model converges optimally to the best parameters, and to reduce thestandard scaler function from Scikit-Learn    -   If classified as `Kick`, the label `Kick` is assigned.
 2.  **Handball vs Other**:

     -   Non-kick events are processed by the **Handball vs Other Classifier** using features (`hangTime`, `speed`) to predict `Handball` or `Other`.